noumanjavaid96/noumanjavaid96/README.md

 ## 📫 **Let’s Connect!**
 📧 Email: nouman_javaid@outlook.com

 🔗 [LinkedIn Profile](https://linkedin.com/in/noumanjavaid)

 ## ⚡ **Fun Fact**
 I have a habit of making **data tell stories**—because **numbers are only useful when they make sense!**

----

-This one has **zero references** to your old intro but still captures your expertise and energy.
-What do you think?